mitin20/CURSOR_PROJECTS/getting_started.md

 * Prompt an edit
   - Highlight code and hit Cmd+K
-* Accept an autocomplete
+* Accept an inline suggestion
-  - Try typing and hit Tab when you see a suggestino
+  - Try typing and hit Tab when you see a suggested change
 * Ask a question
   - Use Cmd+L to open the chat
   - Use @ to import files or documentation